iamleese/scroll-animations/readme.md

 **Enter the function name under the "Scroll Call" input:**

 ![Scroll Call](/assets/images/scroll-call.png)

 **Events and objects**

 The event and object parameters are passed in each call.
-You can track the triggered event and the object information when it appears in view.
+You can track the triggered event and the object information when the animation block comes in view.

     //your_theme_file.js